HarryElSuzio/wh-robberies/README.md

 03/07/2020 - README updated an changed the way of controlling minigame.

+14/07/2020 - Changed how people get paid removing vulnerabilities by adding checks to see whether they actually have played the minigame.
+(This means the events can't be exploited!)

 **Other Notes**

 The cooldown system has been bodged really.
 It works but not how I would want it to so may come back to it and re do the whole thing now I know what needs to happen and where.